pab-nguyen/pab-nguyen.github.io/index.md

 My previous education has been focusing on finance.
 Last year, I had the chance to work at Sunovion Pharmaceuticals as an intern for their Strategic Pricing department.
 My responsibilities were to make financial models to estimate financial impact of new government policies changes.
 During the internship, I learned to build automation macros in Excel VBA, which reduced the average time spent for analysts from a few days to 20 minutes.
 This sparked something in me.
 I realized I like to code, and work with data.
 I also remember a project I did in one of my Statistical Modeling class, where my team built a [ML classification model](https://pab-nguyen.github.io/2019/11/28/car-classification.html) to categorize cars by their MSRP prices and their market label (whether they are luxury/performance).
 These experiences, along with a lengthy research process, make me realized that statistics, programming and data are all things I am highly interested in.
 I want to be a data scientist, and I am teaching myself how to become one.
 I am excited for this journey, and by creating this website, I am making the commitment to follow through.

 You can check out my portfolio and my CV below.
+Thank you very much for visiting my website!

 <p align="center">
 	<a class="button" name="button" href="/portfolio/">Portfolio</a>